soaserele/k8s-workshop/02-Workload/01-Pods.md

 The most important primitive is the Pod.
 It is the smallest unit that you can create and manage in Kubernetes, It lets you run a containerized application.
 In practice, you’ll often encounter a one to one mapping between a Pod and a container, however, there are use cases we’ll discuss in a later chapter that benefit from declaring more than one container in a single Pod.
 The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation.

 You'll rarely create individual Pods directly in Kubernetes — even singleton Pods.
 This is because Pods are designed as relatively ephemeral, disposable entities.
 When a Pod gets created (directly by you, or indirectly by a controller), the new Pod is scheduled to run on a Node in your cluster.
 The Pod remains on that node until the Pod finishes execution, the Pod object is deleted, the Pod is *evicted* for lack of resources, or the node fails.
+In the event of node failure pods that are not bound to a ReplicaSet or Deployment will not be rescheduled.

 ### Pod phase